novix-sa/Pyplan/docs/index.md

 The app code is structured using a hierarchical influence diagram of nodes -a Workflow- that helps understand the calculation logic.
 Nodes are added by means of a drag and drop user interface, and Python code is written inside their Code attribute tab.
 ![Node Code](http://img.pyplan.org/index_node_code.png)

-Nodes have several properties: Title, ID, Units, Inputs, and Outputs, which are displayed by hovering the cursor over them[L1] .
+Nodes have several properties: Title, ID, Units, Inputs, and Outputs, which are displayed by hovering the cursor over them.
 The ID function allows to call the results from other nodes, and works as a global variable for programming.

 ----------